EXCLUSIVE-Germany in talks to inject billions into Lufthansa - sources

 By Arno Schuetze and Ilona Wissenbach

-FRANKFURT, April 2 (Reuters) - Germany is in talks to provide Lufthansa LHAG.DE with billions of euros in state aid and could take a stake in the airline, which has grounded more than 90% of its fleet due to the coronavirus pandemic, people close to the matter said.
+FRANKFURT, April 2 (Reuters) - Germany is in talks to provide Lufthansa LHAG.DE with billions of euros in state aid and could take a stake in the airline, which has grounded 95% of its fleet due to the coronavirus pandemic, people close to the matter said.

 The government and airline are discussing loans as well as a possible equity investment as Lufthansa grapples to cope with Berlin's order to all but halt its operations, the people said.